AramZS/songobsessed/src/songs/the-bongo-song-by-capital-road.md

 ---
-title: "crushcrushcrush REMIXREMIXREMIX by EEPROM"
+title: "The Bongo Song by Capital Road"
 description: "More information to come!"
-date: 2011-07-16T16:44:18Z
+date: 2011-07-16T16:41:35Z
 tags:
-  - electronica mix
+  - Tags Needed
 public: true
 artists:
-  - EEPROM
-  - Paramore
+  - Capital Road
-songtitle: "crushcrushcrush REMIXREMIXREMIX"
+songtitle: "The Bongo Song"
-album: "Remixes"
+album: "It's All Gravy"
 featuredImage: ""
 featuredImageCredit: "Image is used from album for review purposes."
 featuredImageLink: ""